dcgc/dcgc.io/ue.md

     Cast Shadows on Cloud: cast any shadows from opaque meshes onto clouds.
     Cast Shadows on Atmosphere: cast any shadows from opaque meshes into the atmosphere when a SkyAtmosphere is used.
     Cast Cloud Shadows: cast any shadows from the clouds onto the atmosphere and other scene elements.
+    Cloud Scattered Luminance Scale : color of the clouds.
     CTRL+L with mouse, is a shortcut for rotating the Sun in any axis.

+SkyLight Properties:

 AtmosphericFog Actor (old way): provide a realistic sense of atmosphere, air density, and light scattering through atmospheric media.